Köçek: Culture

 A köçek would begin training around the age of seven or eight after he was circumcised and would be considered accomplished after about six years of study and practice.
 A dancer's career would last as long as he was clean shaven and retained his youthful appearance.

 The dances, collectively known as köçek oyunu, blended elements from throughout the empire, most importantly Turkish (like Karsilamas and Kaşık Havası) and oriental elements.
 They performed to a particular genre of music known as köçekçe, which was performed in the form of suites in a given melody.
-It too was a mix of Sufi, Balkan and classical Anatolian influences, some of which survives in popular Turkish music today.
+It too was a mix of Sufi, Balkan and classical Ottoman influences, some of which survives in popular Turkish music today.
 The accompaniment included various percussion instruments, such as the davul-köçek, the davul being a large drum, one side covered with goat skin and the other in sheep skin, producing different tones.
 A köçeks skill would be judged not only on his dancing abilities but also on his proficiency with percussion instruments, especially a type of castagnette known as the çarpare.
 The dancers were accompanied by an orchestra, featuring four to five each kaba kemençe and laouto as principal instruments, used exclusively for köçek suites.
 There were also two singers.
 A köçek dance in the Ottoman seraglio (palace harem) involved one or two dozen köçeks and many musicians.
 The occasions of their performances were wedding or circumcision celebrations, feasts and festivals, as well as the pleasure of the sultans and the aristocracy.